johanhedin/nanoca/doc/SMARTCARD.md

 > the card and start over or provision new PINs, basically bricking the card.

-Insert the card into the card reader and make sure that this card is the only PKCS11/PIV card/token connected to your computer.
+Insert the card into the card reader and make sure that this card is the only PKCS#11/PIV card/token connected to your computer.
 Then run the following:

 ```console
 pkcs15-init --create-pkcs15
 ```

-On older Fedora this command asked for PIN and/or PUK and did not work as stated in the manual (just press ENTER).
+On older Fedora, this command asked for PIN and/or PUK and did not work as stated in the manual (just press ENTER).
 If this happens, run the following instead:

 ```console